kirubarajan/transformer_vs_rnn/README.md

-# Transformers vs Recurrent Neural Networks
+# Is Attention All You Need?
 > An analysis on the trade-offs between NLP's standard neural models.

 ## Abstract